jerseycheese/BootHillGM/Docs/ArchitectureDecisionRecord.md

 3. Enhanced mobile-friendly features and design.
 4. User authentication and multi-user support.

+## ADR 2: Transition to Next.js App Router

+### Date: 10/2/2024

+### Status: Accepted

+## Context and Problem Statement

+With the upgrade to Next.js 14.x, we needed to decide whether to continue using the Pages Router or transition to the new App Router.
+The App Router offers new features and is the recommended approach for new Next.js projects.

+## Decision

+We have decided to transition the BootHillGM project to use the Next.js App Router.

+## Rationale

+- The App Router is the future of Next.js and offers improved performance and features.
+- It provides a more intuitive project structure, aligning closely with the file-system based routing.
+- The App Router supports easier implementation of layouts and nested routing.
+- It offers better support for server-side rendering and static site generation.

+## Consequences

+### Positive

+- Improved performance and scalability for the application.
+- Better alignment with modern Next.js best practices.
+- Simplified routing and layout management.
+- Enhanced server-side rendering capabilities.

+### Negative

+- Requires refactoring of existing pages and components.
+- Learning curve for developers unfamiliar with the App Router.
+- Potential compatibility issues with some third-party libraries not yet updated for App Router.

+## Implementation Notes

+- Refactor existing pages to fit the new `app` directory structure.
+- Update routing logic to align with App Router conventions.
+- Ensure all team members are familiar with App Router concepts and best practices.

 This ADR will be reviewed and updated as the project progresses beyond the MVP phase.